 before each date on which the Implementation Services are to start, obtain, and at all times maintain, all necessary licenses and consents, and comply with all relevant legislation in relation to the Implementation Services.

-Each Statement of Work will set forth the projected work effort and schedule applicable to the Implementation Services.
-All statements and agreements in respect of performance times are good faith estimates based upon information available and circumstances existing at the time made, and each Statement of Work is subject to equitable adjustment upon any material change in such information or circumstances, the occurrence of an excusable delay or upon modification of the scope, timing or level of work to be performed by Sword.
-Either party will be entitled to propose changes to a signed Statement of Work.
-It is mutually acknowledged that any such change may affect the Implementation Charges payable under the applicable Statement of Work.
-Neither party shall have any obligation respecting any change until an appropriate change order or amendment to the applicable Statement of Work is executed and delivered by both parties.
+Each Purchase Order will set forth the projected work effort and schedule applicable to the Implementation Services.
+All statements and agreements in respect of performance times are good faith estimates based upon information available and circumstances existing at the time made, and each Purchase Order is subject to equitable adjustment upon any material change in such information or circumstances, the occurrence of an excusable delay or upon modification of the scope, timing or level of work to be performed by Sword.
+Either party will be entitled to propose changes to a signed Purchase Order.
+It is mutually acknowledged that any such change may affect the Implementation Charges payable under the applicable Purchase Order.
+Neither party shall have any obligation respecting any change until an appropriate change order or amendment to the applicable Purchase Order is executed and delivered by both parties.

-Sword will be excused from delays in performing, or from a failure to perform, the Implementation Services to the extent that such delays or failures result from the Customer’s failure or delay in furnishing necessary information, equipment or access to facilities, delays or failure by the Customer in completing tasks required of the Customer or in otherwise performing the Customer’s obligations under this Agreement, and any assumption contained in a Statement of Work which is untrue or incorrect will be considered an excusable delay or excusable failure to perform and may impede or delay completion of the Implementation Services.
+Sword will be excused from delays in performing, or from a failure to perform, the Implementation Services to the extent that such delays or failures result from the Customer’s failure or delay in furnishing necessary information, equipment or access to facilities, delays or failure by the Customer in completing tasks required of the Customer or in otherwise performing the Customer’s obligations under this Agreement, and any assumption contained in a Purchase Order which is untrue or incorrect will be considered an excusable delay or excusable failure to perform and may impede or delay completion of the Implementation Services.
 Sword shall promptly notify the Customer of any act or omission of the Customer or other event or matter referenced in this Section 2.4.

 For any Implementation Services to be provided by Sword at any of the Customer’s sites, the Customer shall ensure that such sites are safe and provide Sword’s personnel with: